freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/data-structures/check-if-binary-search-tree.md

 ## Instructions
 <section id='instructions'>
-Write a method that checks if a tree is a binary search tree.
+In this challenge, we will create a utility for our tree.
+Write a method <code>isBinarySearchTree</code> which takes a tree as an input and returns a boolean value for whether the tree is a binary search tree or not
 </section>

 ## Tests